microsoft/mona-saas/docs/README.md

 ### How do I manage Mona administrators?

-Navigate to your Mona admin center, open the configuration settings tab, and click __Manage users__.
+1. Navigate to your Mona admin center (`/admin`).
+2. Open the __Mona SaaS configuration settings__ tab.
+3. Click __Manage users__.
 This will redirect you to the Azure portal where you can add/remove users from the Mona Administrators application role.